dom96/irc/readme.markdown

 This package implements an IRC client.

-To install run the following:
+To install using [Nimble](https://github.com/nim-lang/nimble) run the following:

 ```
-$ babel install irc
+$ nimble install irc
 ```